Taipei: Taipei 101

 Taipei 101 is a 101-floor landmark skyscraper that claimed the title of world's tallest building when it opened in 2004, a title it held for six years before the Burj Khalifa in Dubai was completed.
 Designed by C.Y.
 Lee & Partners and constructed by KTRT Joint Venture, Taipei 101 measures 509 m from ground to top, making it the first skyscraper in the world to break the half-kilometer mark in height.
 Built to withstand typhoon winds and earthquake tremors, its design incorporates many engineering innovations and has won numerous international awards.
 Today, the Taipei 101 remains one of the tallest skyscrapers in the world and holds LEED's certification as the world's largest "green" building.
 Its shopping mall and its indoor and outdoor observatories draws visitors from all over the world.
 Taipei 101's New Year's Eve fireworks display is a regular feature of international broadcasts.

 Performing arts

-The National Theater and Concert Hall stand at Taipei's Liberty Square and host events by foreign and domestic performers.
+The National Theater and Concert Hall stands at Taipei's Liberty Square and host events by foreign and domestic performers.
 Other leading concert venues include Zhongshan Hall at Ximending and the Sun Yat-sen Memorial Hall near Taipei 101.

-A new venue, the Taipei Performing Arts Center, is under construction and slated to open in 2015.
-The venue will stand near the Shilin Night Market and will house three theaters for events with multi-week runs.
+A new venue, the Taipei Performing Arts Center opened in 2022.
+The venue is near the Shilin Night Market and houses three theaters for events with multi-week runs.
 The architectural design, by Rem Koolhaas and OMA, was determined in 2009 in an international competition.
 The same design process is also in place for a new Taipei Center for Popular Music and Taipei City Museum.